 THE STORY:

 But wait!
 There's more!
-To complement this eclectic recount of yesteryear on the ‘Ol’Joanna’, there's also a shed load of still photography, plus numerous vintage performances from Blue singers of times past.
+To complement this eclectic recount of yesteryear on the ‘Ol’Joanna’, there's also a shed load of still photography, along with numerous vintage performances from blue singers of times past.
 Like Ray Charlies, Jay McShane (OK, I know that I have mentioned them before, but I want to mention them again, OK!), Otis Span, Art Tatum, Joe Turner, Oscar Peterson, Nat King Cole (Nat was a pianist before he was a singer), Duke Ellington, Professor Longhair, Fats Domino, Charles Brown, Thelonious Monk, plus a few others I have forgotten the names of as well.

 Well, kind of.